 There is some evidence that dark chocolate can help in terms of lowering blood pressure and boosting blood flow thanks to its polyphenol content.

 These can help you to feel fuller for longer.
 Think porridge (which, of course, releases energy to keep you going all morning), oats in other forms (such as Bircher Muesli), wholemeal bread and brown rice.
 Meanwhile, buckwheat is another good example – it is rich in magnesium, which can have a calming effect.

 Thus, the perfect revision-blasting lunch could include some of last night’s leftover rice, pasta or couscous salad, or perhaps a bagel or wrap, or a grainy salad with veg and canned fish such as mackerel.
 Throw in some green leaves and perhaps a handful of seeds.

 Equally, if you eat food that’s too rich in protein and carbohydrates, it could leave you feeling sleepy, which may explain that post-lunch slump in energy.
 An amino acid, tryptophan, helps serotonin production, leading to tiredness.
-You’ve probably stopped consuming leftover turkey by now anyway, and we all need a certain amount of carbs and protein, but it’s worth bearing in mind.
+We all need a certain amount of carbs and protein, but it’s worth bearing in mind.

 Exercise and Sleep

 Finally, regular bouts of physical exercise also improve attention and enhance connections between brain cells, while stimulating fresh brain cell growth.
 Plus, sleep boosts cognitive functioning and restores energy, as well as increasing focus and attention span.
 So don’t skimp on either as you look to maximise energy and focus while powering into your revision for your exams.

 This article was written for informational purposes only.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.
 Always seek the guidance of your doctor or other qualified health professional with any questions you may have regarding your health.